antmicro/renode-test-action/README.md

 * `artifacts-path` - optional, path where  test artifacts should be stored.
 This includes Robot logs and HTML reports.
 Default: current directory.
 * `gather-execution-metrics` - optional, whether to gather and visualize execution metrics.
 Default: no.
 * `install-dependencies` - optional, whether to install dependencies before building Renode (requires sudo privileges, Linux specific).
 Default: yes.
+* `disable-summary-generation` - optional, whether to disable step summary generation.
+Default: no.

 ## Using cache